 We were wiring these new townhouses, as you can imagine there are holes in the floor, tools scattered about, and wires going every which way.
 We weren’t really expecting visitors, but the future owner stopped by to see how things were progressing.
 Well, they were progressing fine until she tripped over some Romex and broke her ankle.
 Now she’s demanding I cover her medical bills.

 I was plumbing a new bathroom as part of an addition.
 We came back from our lunch break and there was water flowing everywhere.
 Soaked down through the floor and walls into the dining room.
 Someone had turned the water back on and when they did, that was it.
 Caused thousands in damage and they were looking to me to pay for it.

-After a while basic safety precautions become second nature—like bending your knees when you lift a bucket of mortar, or putting on a hard hat when you enter a construction zone, or making sure the power is turned off before touching a single wire.
-Sometimes though, precautions aren’t enough, and accidents happen.
+After a while basic safety precautions become second nature—like bending your knees when you life a bucket of mortar, or putting on a hard hat when you enter a construction zone, or making sure the power is turned off before touching a single wire.
+Sometimes though, precautions aren't enough, and accidents happen.
 When they do, getting your people back on their feet and back to work quickly is critical for everyone involved.

 Plumbers, pipefitters, and steamfitters have among the highest rates of injuries and illnesses.

 One of my best bricklayers was unloading the last pallet of bricks when he lifted or shifted or bent over wrong or something—threw his back out.
 He was flat on his back for a week and in physical therapy for 3 months.

 Last winter I got a call from a homeowner that their heat was out.
 I went over with Mike, my assistant to take care of it, figured a pipe had frozen up.
 Turns out that wasn’t all that had frozen.
 When we got there, I parked on the street in front of their house.
 Mike took one step out of the truck and slipped on a patch of black ice.
 He hit his head hard enough to get a concussion.